telerik/xaml-docs/controls/radrichtextbox/features-keyboard-support.md

 {{endregion}}

 #### __[C#] Example 3: Disable the shortcut for creating a new document in code-behind__
-{{region radrichtextbox-features-keyboard-support}}
+{{region cs-radrichtextbox-features-keyboard-support_2}}

     this.radRichTextBox.RegisteredApplicationCommands.Remove(System.Windows.Input.ApplicationCommands.New);
 {{endregion}}

 Some of the key combinations included by default in RadRichTextBox pass different parameters to the commands so that they can execute according to the current context.
 An example of such commands are TabForward and TabBackward.
-- By default , tab symbol can always be inserted with **Ctrl+Tab** shortcut.
+- By default, the tab symbol can always be inserted with **Ctrl+Tab** shortcut.

-- By default, Tab shortcut is bound to **TabForward** command - a command with more complex, context-dependent behavior.
-You can remap the shortcut to the InsertText command with tab symbol as parameter.
+- By default, the Tab shortcut is bound to the **TabForward** command - a command with more complex, context-dependent behavior.
+You can remap the shortcut to the InsertText command with the tab symbol as a parameter.

 #### __[XAML] Example 4: Remap the shortcut to different command__
-{{region radrichtextbox-features-keyboard-support}}
+{{region xaml-radrichtextbox-features-keyboard-support_3}}

     <telerik:RadRichTextBox >
         <telerik:RadRichTextBox.InputBindings>